SAP-samples/teched2022-DA160/exercises/ex00/README_ExOverview.md

 ## Summary

-Now that you have a good understanding of the exercises, you can start into the hands-on part.
+Now that you have a good understanding of the exercises, lets get started with the hands-on part.

 Continue with [Exercise 01: First Log On](../ex01/README.md)